 Depreciation rates (years)

-Vehicles From 3 to 5 years
+Vehicles 3-5 years

-Premises From 2 to 10 years
+Premises 2-10 years

 If the lease transfers ownership of the underlying asset to the Company by the end of the lease term or if the cost of the right-of-use asset reflects that the lessee will exercise a purchase option, the Company depreciates the right-of-use asset from the commencement date to the end of the useful life of the underlying asset.
-Otherwise, the lessee shall depreciate the right-of-use asset from the commencement date to the earlier of the end of the useful life of the right-of-use asset or the end of the lease term.
+Otherwise, the lessee shall depreciate the right-of-use asset from the commencement date to the earlier of the end of the useful life of the useful life of the useful life of the right-of-use asset or the end of the lease term.